Traveling to Europe and want to know what Visa’s you’ll need?

 United Kingdom – https://www.gov.uk/standard-visitor-visa/apply

+We hope ‘Traveling to Europe and want to know what Visa’s you’ll need?’ was useful and will get you organised.
 This information is correct as of March 10, 2019 and is subject to change.
-It is always your responsibility to check your passport validity and any Visa requirements you may need for your tour, well before your departure date.
+It is your responsibility to check your passport validity and what are the Visa requirements for your tour.
+Above all, before paying out any money, you should find out what Visas you will need so that you dont make a commitment you cannot keep.
+Make sure you submit all applications at least 3 months before your desired departure date.
 Blue Danube Holidays do not apply for Visas or Visa Waivers on your behalf.
-However, we can assist by providing supporting documentation such as proof of your tour or cruise booking.
+Because we can only assist by providing supporting documentation, such as proof of your tour or cruise booking.